25 November 2019

 by Claire Baker

-Crafting Futures Grant Scheme 2018 Recipient Claire Baker talks about her experience of documenting the dying embroidery traditions of the Babushkas of the Chernobyl Exclusion Zone, and how she hopes to engage young people in the UK and Ukraine in the skills and heritage.
+Embroiderer and educator Claire Baker was selected for one of our Crafting Futures grants in 2018.
+Here Claire talks about the dying embroidery traditions of the Babushkas of the Chernobyl Exclusion Zone, and how she hopes to engage young people in the UK and Ukraine in the skills and heritage.

 As a textile artist whose work is mainly concerned with abandonment, memory, place and the lost, I have based both my research work and practice within the Chernobyl Exclusion Zone, Ukraine for the last four years.

 With the support of Crafting Futures I have furthered my Embroidery as a Language project and am focusing on the unique embroidery culture within this region in order to help to continue the legacy of the Chernobyl Babushka.

 The Babushkas are self-settlers who returned to live in the Chernobyl zone of alienation against all odds.
 This forgotten community is completely cut off from modernisation and the rest of the world.
 The rapidly diminishing population is an obsolescent and individually isolated community of only 128 (with an average age of 80 years), and the extinction of their whole culture is impending.

 Over two trips to Ukraine in December 2018 and January 2019 I spent five days in the Chernobyl exclusion zone after overcoming political difficulties preventing me from visiting [certain] areas.
 After much last minute negotiation and through my contacts I eventually was able to travel to some of the remotest villages in the exclusion zone (an area the size of Luxembourg).

 The zone looks incredibly beautiful in the snow, but winter is a very difficult time for the self-settlers, many cannot venture outside their homes.
 Temperatures reached -15° and some roads were impassable, limiting the villages I could visit.